yharish991/waypoint-kubernetes/README.md

 # Waypoint kubernetes sample
-Sample Golang app to deploy to Kubernetes using Hashicorp Waypoint
+Sample Golang app to build, deploy and release to Kubernetes using Hashicorp Waypoint

 ## Prerequisites
 * Install waypoint cli